epiverse-trace/research-compendium/learners/setup.md

   Consider re-creating your PAT with the 'user' or at least 'user:email' scope.
 ```

-Here I do had a token but it was not configured correctly.
-If you get a similar error message, follow the next step.
+Here I do had a _token_ but it was not configured correctly.
+If do not have a _token_ or get a similar error message, follow the next step.

+If you have another error message, copy and paste this output in your issue report to the email at the end of this page.

 #### 3. Create you GitHub token: